-Students who matriculate to the program will participate in one to three credit month to two months long courses offered in the fall, winter and spring/summer semesters, taught by core University of Michigan School of Information faculty.
+The courses in the program are between one and three credits each and take one to two months to complete.
+Courses are offered in the fall, winter and spring/summer semesters and are taught by core University of Michigan School of Information faculty.

 - Computational methods to deal with big data

 - Exploring and communicating data

 - Analytic techniques (machine learning, network analysis, natural language processing, experiments and causal inference, etc.)

 - Data science application in context (search and recommender systems, social media analytics, learning analytics, etc.)

 This flexible online curriculum will be offered in one credit, four-week course modules, so students can take as little as one credit per month and as many as three credits per month.
 The program is well suited to part or full-time students including those who are participating while employed.
 For example, full-time students may complete the program in one year (12 months)*.
 Part-time students may complete the program in two years (24 months) or three years (36 months).